 Professor Ambreena Manji

-Between 2010 and 2014, she was seconded to the Directorship of the British Institute in Eastern Africa (BIEA), a British Academy research institute in Nairobi.
+Between 2010 and 2014, Ambreena was seconded to the Directorship of the British Institute in Eastern Africa (BIEA), a British Academy research institute in Nairobi.
 In this capacity, she was responsible for the strategic direction of a multidisciplinary research institute supporting researchers in archaeology, history, political science.
 Kiswahili studies, anthropology, law and literature.
 She was responsible for initiating a series of innovative research programmes across Eastern Africa and oversaw a widening of the BIEA’s subject reach.

 Ambreena is currently engaged on two major collaborative projects.
-With John Harrington (Cardiff Law School), she is researching the history of African Legal Education.
+With John Harrington, she is researching the history of African Legal Education.
 This project has received support from the Nuffield Foundation, the Legal Education Research Network and the Institute of Advanced Legal Studies.
 With Catherine Boone (LSE Government and International Development), Jacqueline Klopp (Columbia Earth Institute) and Karuti Kanyinga (University of Nairobi Institute of Development Studies) she is studying Decentralized Land Management in Kenya.
 This project has been supported by a grant from the LSE Inequalities Institute.

 Ambreena has advised a number of international organisations on land issues including UN Habitat, FAO and UNDP.
 She has been a project peer reviewer for the Department for International Development, the Overseas Development Institute, the African Centre for Cities (Cape Town) and the Rift Valley Institute (Nairobi).
 Most recently she has been nominated by the Secretary General of the United Nations Conference on Housing and Sustainable Urban Development to act as expert adviser to the Habitat III conference being held in Quito, Ecuador in 2016.